MorpheusAIs/Docs/!KEYDOCS README FIRST!/FAQs & Guides/General FAQ.md

 7) Follow the white rabbit.
 Free your mind.

 ## [FAIR LAUNCH](https://github.com/MorpheusAIs/Docs/blob/main/!KEYDOCS%20README%20FIRST!/Morpheus%20Launch%20Phases.md)
 1) There is no pre-mine, no token sale, no allocations, no VC investments, and no private sale.
 All earning of MOR rewards starts at the same time with the same conditions for everyone.

-2) Launch date is February 8th 2024 for Capital Providers and Code Providers Smart Contracts to move to Ethereum mainnet.
+2) Launch date is February 8th 2024 for Capital Providers and Code Providers Smart Contracts.

-3) Bootstrap period goes for 90 days, MOR tokens are claimable on May 8th.
+3) Bootstrap period went for 90 days, MOR tokens are claimable started from May 8th.

-4) stETH can be deposited and withdrawn after a 7-day lockup period.
+4) Capital (stETH) can be deposited and withdrawn after a 7-day lockup period.

-5) Capital and Code rewards go live first.
+5) Only Capital and Code rewards go live in Frontier Phase.

-6) Compute rewards start in Q3.
+6) Compute rewards start in Homestead (Q3).

-7) Community (app builders and smart agents) rewards start after Compute.
+7) Community (front end builders and smart agents) rewards start in Metropolis Phase (Q4)

 ---

 ## GENERAL QUESTIONS